Cave Tubing, Hiking and Petrogylphs Around the Tanama River

 Speaking of that … There is a bathroom right at the beginning of the tour.
 Use it.
 You won’t see another one until the end of the tour.

-As an alternative, Batey Zipline Adventure offers a wide selection of tours on the same property that include hiking, caves, a river trip through El Portillo Cave, and also a tour with ziplines on the owner’s private property.
+We recommend, Batey Zipline Adventure.
+They offer a wide selection of tours on the same property that include hiking, caves, a river trip through El Portillo Cave, and also a tour with ziplines on the owner’s private property.
 We really like the personable guides that Batey uses, and we can highly recommend their tours as some of our favorite on the island.

 Details